localstack/localstack.github.io/content/blog/2022-04-22-localstack-40k-stars-88m-pulls-and-an-engaged-community/index.md

 tags: ['news']
 ---

-LocalStack provides a local cloud development platform that simplifies developing, testing, and debugging cloud apps locally and across CI/CD.
-Our core emulation service which provides emulated LocalStack Cloud APIs (currently focused on AWS cloud), is shipped as a Docker image and is currently being used by a large and active open source community with over 100K active users worldwide.
+[LocalStack](https://localstack.cloud) provides a local cloud development platform that simplifies developing, testing, and debugging cloud apps locally and across CI/CD.
+Our core emulation service which provides emulated LocalStack Cloud APIs (currently focused on [AWS cloud](https://aws.amazon.com/)), is shipped as a Docker image and is currently being used by a large and active open source community with over 100K active users worldwide.

-We recently crossed 40,000 Stargazers over GitHub and hit a new milestone of over 88,000,000 Docker pulls.
-Ever since our last community-focussed blog, our Slack community has grown to over 11,000+ developers who are actively using LocalStack and helping engineering teams build a consistent local development & test loop for cloud applications.
+We recently crossed 40,000 Stargazers over [GitHub](https://github.com/localstack/localstack) and hit a new milestone of over 90,000,000 [Docker pulls](https://hub.docker.com/r/localstack/localstack).
+Ever since our [last community-focussed blog](https://localstack.cloud/blog/2021-05-06-localstack-40k-stars/), our Slack community has grown to over 11,000+ developers who are actively using LocalStack and helping engineering teams build a consistent local development & test loop for cloud applications.

 {{< img src="localstack-star-history.png" >}}